The AM Health Care logo, representing a new day and hope for mental health and addiction recovery.

 Persistent Depressive Disorder

-Persistent depressive disorder, or PDD, is a chronic form of depression that can last years.
+Dysthymia, or persistent depressive disorder (PDD), is a chronic form of depression that can last for years.
 Since symptoms often last so long, persistent depressive disorder can make it challenging to maintain relationships or fulfill obligations at work or school.

 Like clinical depression, a person with persistent depressive disorder may also experience changes in their eating and sleeping habits.